Return to Morocco

 Anguelz near Telouet

 The little Berber village of Anguelz near Telouet was our simple home for our next few days and we experienced life in a traditional village, surrounded by the splendid Atlas mountains.
 A visit to a disused salt mine deep in the mountains sparked Jerome’s interest in geology.
-We also came up close with residents of Anguelez during our first ride in a local shared taxi to nearby Telouet, where we were able to explore the hidden beauty of the ancient Kasbah (castle) and nearly got lost on our hike back to the Berber village.
+We also came up close with residents of Anguelez during our first ride in a local shared taxi to nearby Telouet, where we were able to explore the hidden beauty of the glorious Glaoui Kasbah (castle) and nearly got lost on our hike back to the Berber village.

 We started the New Year in the uniquely designed Cote Sud hotel.
 The location outside of Ouarzazate gave us a great starting point to explore sights in and around Ouarzazate, an under rated area which perhaps warrants the time to get to know.
 An abandoned film studio gave us an unusual insight into the Moroccan film industry and showed Jerome how film sets are built especially for specific movies.
 We enjoyed some exotic dishes at a restaurant next to the time worn Kasbah and learned about daily life in the picturesque Fint Oasis.